-Monitoring the quality of field education is an ongoing process that is accomplished via personal and telephone contact between the Field Education Department staff, faculty liaison, and the field educator.
-Students provide feedback to the Field Education Department through the Student Evaluation of Field Practicum Experience Form completed at the end of their placement experience.
-Faculty liaisons identify any concerns and what support was provided to address these concerns via use of Faculty Liaison Reporting Forms.
+Monitoring the quality of field education is an ongoing process that is accomplished via personal and telephone contact between the Field Education Department faculty and staff, faculty liaison, and the field educator.
+Students provide feedback to the Field Education Department through the Student Evaluation of Field Practicum Experience Survey completed at the end of their placement experience.
+Faculty liaisons identify any concerns and what support was provided to address these concerns.
 Additional meetings may be scheduled between agency and Field Education Department staff to address areas of concern and to evaluate the appropriateness of an agency to continue as a field site.